School

 Tarbiyah (Islamic nurturing and development)

 We understand the need for Islamic education to be supplemented with correct Tarbiyah (Islamic nurturing and development) for knowledge to be truly beneficial.
-Therefore, we aim to nurture in each student an Islamic personality /character based on Prophet Muhammad (sallallahu alaihi wa sallam)’s noble exemplar of compassion and affection for humanity at large.
-Similarly, we encourage students’ personal/spiritual growth and development through adopting Ikhlaas (sincerity), Taqwa (God consciousness), good Akhlaaq (character) etc. Our students are reminded of the importance of Amal (practical implementation) of Islamic teachings and knowledge in daily life.
-Finally, we hope to instil within each student a deep love for Allah (SWT), his final Prophet, Muhammad (sallallahu alaihi wa sallam) and his religion, Insha Allah.
+Therefore, we aim to nurture in each student an Islamic personality /character based on Prophet Muhammad (SAW)’s noble exemplar of compassion and affection for humanity at large.
+Similarly, we encourage students’ personal/spiritual growth and development through adopting Ikhlaas (sincerity), Taqwa (God consciousness), good Akhlaaq (character) etc. Our students are reminded of the importance of Aml (practical implementation) of Islamic teachings and knowledge in daily life.
+Finally, we hope to instil within each student a deep love for Allah (SWT), his Prophet Muhammad (SAW) and his religion, Insha Allah.

 SMSC/British values

-We acknowledge the growing menace of radicalisation and actively combat this through our Islamic Studies curriculum based on the original teachings of the Holy Qur'an and Sunnah of our beloved Prophet Muhammad (sallallahu alaihi wa sallam).
+We acknowledge the rise of radicalisation and actively combat this through our Islamic Studies curriculum based on the original teachings of the Holy Qur'an and Sunnah of our beloved Prophet Muhammad (SAW).
 We believe that a correct understanding of one’s faith is the key to mutual respect and tolerance.

 Henceforth, we aim to ensure that all students:

-• Are inspired to become responsible and responsible British citizens who will contribute towards the good of society.
+• are inspired to become responsible and faithful Muslim British citizens who will contribute towards the good of society

 Islamiat Subjects